syntway/model_exploder/exts/syntway.model_exploder/docs/README.md

 ### Tips
-- Model Exploder is available in the Tools menu.
+- Model Exploder is available in the Window menu.
 - Click the ( i ) button for help and more information.
 - On complex models, the first interaction with the Distance slider might take a few seconds - next ones are much faster.
 - If model parts do not separate and remain joined to each other: